20 credit hours or 5 course credits

 RUSSIAN LANGUAGE (MXT-252) Intensive language immersion appropriate for beginning and intermediate level students of the Russian language.
 Advanced level students have special classes to improve their language skills.

-This immersion in conservatory-based training is enhanced by the rich cultural life of Moscow.
+Conservatory-like training is enhanced by the rich cultural life of Moscow.
 Every student will frequently attend the theater, opera, ballet, concerts, and museum exhibits – as many as 40-50 shows in one semester.
 Tickets are provided as an integral part of the cultural program.
 During their stay in Russia, students may also travel for several days to St. Petersburg for a guided tour of Russia’s old capital city.
 Russian language experience is encouraged but not required, since many classes are in English and others have excellent translators.

 MATS students live in the centrally located and newly renovated Moscow Art Theatre School dormitory with a dining room, WiFi Internet access, and excellent security.